 The project stakeholders that would include the Project Technical Committee would need to understand the overall objectives and how the project aligns with those goals.
 The system overview section of this document would help them understand the project's purpose, benefits, and high-level requirements.
 They can focus on that section that outline the business rationale, strategic alignment, and expected outcomes.

-The business analysts would need to have a detailed understanding of the business processes, functional needs, and system requirements.
-They should thoroughly review the entire document, paying close attention to sections that describe the specific business requirements, use cases, acceptance criteria, and any dependencies or constraints.

 The project managers who are responsible for planning, coordinating, and executing the project would need to understand the project's scope, timeline, resource requirements, and potential risks.
 They should review the introduction section to gain an overview of the project's purpose, objectives, and scope.
 They should also focus on sections that outline project timelines, milestones, and deliverables detailed in Project Plan.

 The design and development and testing teams need to understand the functional and technical requirements of the project to design and build the platform.
 They should focus on sections that provide detailed functional requirements, system specifications, data exchange, and technology stack.
 They may also refer to use cases and data flow diagrams for a better understanding of the system's behavior.